-Everything else appears to have been created on soundstages and with painted backgrounds.
+The interiors were created on soundstages and with painted backgrounds.

 She was referred to as “I” in the script.

 The novel was written by Daphne Du Maurier.
 David O. Selznick acquired the rights to it for $50,000.

 Gothic romances usually feature great houses like this one, and they often meet a tragic end (think Jane Eyre).

-For example, he shows how far apart the newlyweds are from each other–in more ways than one–when they eat at this vast and formal dining room table.
+For example, he shows how far apart the newlyweds are from each other, in more ways than one, when they eat at this vast and formal dining room table:

 She didn’t use her real last name because her older sister, Olivia de Havilland, was already becoming well known as an actress.

 Rebecca’s writing desk with her distinctive monogram on everything:

 Mrs. Danvers is more than happy to give the new Mrs. de Winter a tour of Rebecca’s wing: